Restricted maximum likelihood estimation in generalized linear mixed models: Generalized Linear Mixed Models

 For LMMs, standard unrestricted maximum likelihood estimation based on equation \eqref{eq:GLMMmargLogLik} can proceed in a number of ways.
 For estimating the variance components $\btheta$ and the dispersion parameter $\phi$, one approach is to maximize the profile log-likelihood function $\ell_P(\phi,\btheta;\by) = \ell_M(\widehat{\bbeta}_{(\phi,\btheta)},\phi,\btheta;\by)$, obtained by replacing the fixed effect coefficients with their maximum likelihood estimates for given fixed values of $\phi$ and $\btheta$, $\widehat{\bbeta}_{(\phi,\btheta)}$.
 Regardless of the exact procedure, maximum likelihood estimation does not account for the degrees of freedom lost in estimating the fixed effect coefficients $\bbeta$.
 This results in biased estimators of the variance components and dispersion parameters.
 For instance, in independent cluster LMMs the standard maximum likelihood estimator of $\btheta$ can be (heavily) biased towards zero if the number of clusters is small relative to the number of fixed effects.

-To address the above problem, \citet{patterson1971recovery,patterson1974maximum} introduced the idea of restricted maximum likelihood (REML) estimation for LMMs, based on maximizing a restricted log-likelihood function.
+To address the above problem, \citet{patterson1971recovery,patterson1974maximum} introduced the idea of REML estimation for LMMs, based on maximizing a restricted log-likelihood function.
 REML can be derived in a number of ways, and here we review the conditional derivation of \cite{verbyla1990conditional} for an LMM of the form

 where $\bvarepsilon$ is an $n$-vector of error terms.
 This form can be written as a case of model \eqref{eq:baseGLMMmodel} with $\bD(\btheta) = \sigma^2 \bG$, $\btheta = (\sigma^2, \text{vech}(\bG)^\top)^\top$ and $\phi = \sigma^2\rho$, where $\text{vech}(\cdot)$ denotes the half-vectorization operator, and we estimate $\rho$ instead of the dispersion parameter $\phi$ directly.
 The formulation (\ref{eq:LMMformulation}) allows for residual correlations between the elements of $\by$ conditional on $\bu$, as quantified by the elements of $\bR$.
 The joint log-likelihood function of the LMM \eqref{eq:LMMformulation} is given by